Super Bowl week helps 'shine a light' on human trafficking - WHIZ News

 That speaker Cousins remembered hearing in high school?
 His name was Gary Haugen, the founder of IJM, a Christian organization that works to stop trafficking and abuse of the poor around the world by rescuing and restoring victims, holding perpetrators accountable, and strengthening justice systems.
 That event further stoked the passion in Cousins to join the cause.

-This year, IJM was picked by the Tampa Bay area host committee for Super Bowl 55 to support anti-trafficking efforts.
+This year, IJM partnered with the Hillsborough County Commission on Human Trafficking to support anti-trafficking work around the Super Bowl.
 Cousins, as part of IJM’s pro athlete group Team Freedom, has taken a lead role in helping raise awareness.
 Other NFL players involved include Zach Ertz, Trey Burton, Jason McCourty and Devin McCourty.

 IJM is based in Washington, with 21 field offices in 13 countries dedicated to the work.
 The Australia-based Walk Free Foundation has estimated that 40 million people are victims of modern slavery worldwide.
 According to the U.S. State Department, there are about 25 million humans being trafficked around the globe.
 That means people forced to perform work for an exploiter’s benefit.
 Many of those victims are being trafficked specifically for sex, often sold up to 20 times per day.
 One in four is a child.